eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ];
 ```

-Here, only the JavaScript files in the `src` directory will have the `semi` rule applied.
-If you run ESLint on files in another directory, this configuration object will be skipped.
+Here, only the JavaScript files in the `src` directory have the `semi` rule applied.
+If you run ESLint on files in another directory, this configuration object is skipped.
 By adding `ignores`, you can also remove some of the files in `src` from this configuration object:

 ```js
 export default [